molovol/MoloVol/index.md

 ## Development Team
 The development is currently lead by Jasmin B. Maglic and Roy Lavendomme.
 You may reach us via email through [molovol@outlook.com](mailto:molovol@outlook.com)

+## Scientific reference
+MoloVol v1.0.0 features and algorithms are presented in detail in a scientific publication.

+The preprint is currently available on ChemRxiv DOI: [10.33774/chemrxiv-2021-dss1j](https://doi.org/10.33774/chemrxiv-2021-dss1j)

+The paper will be published in a peer-reviewed journal as soon as possible.